adamwiggins/yaml_db/README.md

 ## Credits

 Created by Orion Henry and Adam Wiggins.
-Major updates by Ricardo Chimal, Jr.
+Major updates by Ricardo Chimal Jr. and Nate Kidwell.

-Patches contributed by Michael Irwin, Tom Locke, and Tim Galeckas.